Uganda-lang/Ganda-TTS/Readme.md

 1. **Audio Token Generation**: The models generate audio tokens based on the SNAC (Structured Neural Audio Codec) framework
 2. **Fine-tuned Processing**: These audio tokens are then processed through specialized fine-tuned versions of the Orpheus 3B model, each optimized for specific Ugandan languages

 This architecture enables efficient and high-quality speech synthesis while maintaining computational efficiency suitable for various deployment scenarios.
+More about the Orpheous Models [here](https://canopylabs.ai/releases/orpheus_can_speak_any_language)

 ---